-- 1. Can your solution produce standard accounting reports and custom ad hoc reports? - 2.
-Does your system provide audit trails and tracking of all data changes? - 3.
-Is your system officially recommended by any notable accounting firms? - 4.
+- 1. Can your solution produce standard disclosure and roll-forward reports with built-in audit details? - 2.
+Does your system provide drag and drop ad-hoc report writing capability for every user? - 3.
+Does your system automate accounting policy compliance checks and validation of lease data? - 4.
 Is your platform backed by a financially stable organization for long-term data management? - 5.
-Is your platform proven, with more than 5 years of FASB and IASB compliant functionality?
+Can standard, retrospective, and batch remeasurements be performed in the system, or are manual spreadsheets required?